Flast/flat_map/docs/flat_map.md

 **Exceptions**

-No except only if it meets all of
+No exception only if it meets all of
 - `std::is_nothrow_move_assignable_v<Container> == true` and
 - `std::is_nothrow_move_assignable_v<Compare> == true`